 17. Late payment or non-payment

 In accordance with Article L. 441.10 of the French Commercial Code (Code de Commerce), in the event of late payment, the Participant shall be liable for late payment penalties calculated at three (3) times the legal interest rate, as from the day following the payment date shown in the participation contract and on the invoice and of a flat compensation for recovery costs in the amount of 40 euros, it being specified that if the exposed recovery costs are superior to 40 euros, the Organiser may ask for supplementary compensation, with justificatory documents.
 This provision shall not be deemed a grant of an extension of time to make payment.
-A Participant’s failure to comply with the Article “Price and payment procedures” clause shall automatically cause the amount of the participation fee to become immediately due and payable and/or shall entitle the Organiser to suspend performance of services, in particular access to the online community and/or the Event, and/or to reassign the stand’s location to another Participant.
+Participant’s failure to comply with the Article “Price and payment procedures” clause shall automatically cause the amount of the participation fee to become immediately due and payable and/or shall entitle the Organiser to suspend performance of services, in particular access to the online community and/or the Event, and/or to reassign the stand’s location to another Participant.
 If and when the issue giving rise to the suspension has been resolved, at the Organiser’s discretion, the Participant may be offered a substitute alternative solution.
 Failure to pay the price in full shall preclude the Participant from registering for any future Event of the Organiser.

 18. Cancellation of participation

 Participants shall have no right to withdraw from, cancel or otherwise terminate a participation contract for any reason whatsoever, such participation contract being final and irrevocable.
 The application of articles 1195 and 1120 of the French Civil Code (code civil) is expressly excluded, which the Participant accepts.
-Unless otherwise agreed in the participation contract, the entire amount of the participation fee shall be owed less Direct Costs in the following cases:
+Unless otherwise agreed in the participation contract, the entire amount of the participation fee shall be owed in the following cases:

 • The Exhibitor is not present at its Stand 24 hours before the beginning of the Event, or is not present at its pod at the beginning of the Event, for any reason whatsoever.
 The Organiser may deem such default a cancellation of the Exhibitor’s participation and shall be free to make other arrangements with respect to the stand’s location, in which case the Exhibitor shall not be entitled to claim any refund or compensation;